softwareloop/softwareloop/README.md

 Alfresco document management:

-* [uploader-plus](https://github.com/softwareloop/uploader-plus): an enhanced file uploader that prompts for metadata.
-My most popular project, developed together with the great Alfresco community (thank you all).
+* [uploader-plus](https://github.com/softwareloop/uploader-plus): an enhanced file uploader that prompts for metadata, developed together with the great Alfresco community (thank you all).
 * [alfresco-inboxes](https://github.com/softwareloop/alfresco-inboxes): an inbox plugin implemented using the Aikau framework

 ### 📖 Articles